kronn/ftpeter/README.md

 ## License

-"MIT-alike, not no military usage and no sublicensing"
+"MIT-alike, but no military usage and no sublicensing"

 Copyright (c) 2015 Matthias Viehweger